Free Online Hawaii Divorce Forms, Papers & Templates.

 This isn't about rebounding.
 It's about considering dating (once you feel ready) outside your comfort zone -- someone who's not your type -- without thinking that it has to head toward a permanent relationship.

-Especially if you were coupled up for a long time, your partner probably handled certain aspects of life while you managed others.
+Especially if you were married for a long time, your partner probably handled certain aspects of your married life while you managed others.
 Now it's all up to you.
-And it's not likely to go perfectly, but that's OK.
+And it's not likely to go perfectly, but if that happens, just keep telling yourself things are going to be OK.

 You don't have to figure it all out yourself.
 Look for help.